AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-edit.md

    >[!NOTE]
    >
-   >Your ad will only be served if both DSP and the SSP have approved the creative.
+   >Your ad can be served only if both DSP and the SSP have approved the creative.
 Each SSP has its own approval requirements and process.

 >[!MORELIKETHIS]
 >